leahgarrett/image-management-system/docs/roles-and-permissions.md

 # Roles and permissions

 > **Note:** This pre-first release documentation outlines a possible future state and is subject to change.
-Features such as the “Contributor” and “Observer” roles may be deferred beyond the MVP.
+Features such as the “Contributor” and “Casual” roles may be deferred beyond the MVP.
 Similarly, entities such as "Custom metadata" may be renamed or removed as modelling evolves.
 Lastly, the Notes section is intended for project collaborators and can be removed prior to the first release.

 A user is assigned one of the following roles for a given Group:
-- Maintainer
+- Admin
 - Contributor
-- Observer
+- Casual

 ---